andrewg010/aws-beanstalk-create/README.md

 I've divided the docs up into the two parts of the challenge.

+You'll need access to the AWS console with permissions to create new IAM roles.
+With the script, you'll need programmatic access credentials and be able to create elastic beanstalk environments as well as make changes to S3.

 First up you'll need to run an `npm install`

 ## Part 1 - Elastic Beanstalk Environment Creation